Policy: Emergency Notifications and Timely Warnings Baraboo Sauk County Campus

-- Other information as deemed appropriate by the Dean or designee.
+- Other information as deemed appropriate by the Assistant Provost or designee.

-E. When other entities on campus learn of an incident in which a Timely Warning may be needed, he/she should share that information with the local law enforcement by calling 911 or contact the Campus Dean at 608.355.5242 to determine if it meets the criteria for a Timely Warning.
+E. When other entities on campus learn of an incident in which a Timely Warning may be needed, he/she should share that information with the local law enforcement by calling 911 or contact the Assistant Provost at 608.355.5242 to determine if it meets the criteria for a Timely Warning.

 G. The Campus does not issue Timely Warnings for the above listed crimes if:

 - A campus-wide text message and email blast to the UW-Platteville Baraboo Sauk County Community;

 - Message posted on the home page of the UW-Platteville Baraboo Sauk County website;

 - Message posted through UW-Platteville Baraboo Sauk County's Facebook and Twitter Social Media accounts;

 H. Issued Timely Warning are filed in the Clery folder on the network drive.
 Specifically, each Timely Warning is filed in the year in which it was issued, in a folder titled, “Timely Warnings & Emergency Notifications”.

 - The Assistant Provost or their designee determines there is no serious or continuing threat to the safety of the UW-Platteville campus community.

 - The subject(s) is apprehended and the threat of imminent danger to members of the UW-Platteville Baraboo Sauk Countly's community have been mitigated by the apprehension.